charlielee/boats-animator/docs/getting-started/setup.md

 * **Windows setup:** launch Boats Animator from the start menu or the desktop if you chose to create a desktop shortcut.
 * **Other downloads:** open the "Boats Animator" executable file from the extracted folder.

-### Note
+!!! note "Note"
     Make sure the camera you want to use with Boats Animator is connected to your computer before opening the program.

 ## Developers
-If you are interested in helping develop Boats Animator, setup information is avaliable on [GitHub](https://github.com/BoatsAreRockable/animator/blob/master/CONTRIBUTING.md).
+If you are interested in helping develop Boats Animator, setup information is avaliable on [GitHub](https://github.com/BoatsAreRockable/Boats-Animator/blob/master/CONTRIBUTING.md).